Simpit-team/KerbalSimpitRevamped/KerbalSimpit/Contrib/UnityMainThreadDispatcher/README.md

 ### Modifiation for integration into Kerbal Simpit

+The original code can be found here : https://github.com/PimDeWitte/UnityMainThreadDispatcher

 A modification to run it as a KSP Addon (Adding the line ```[KSPAddon(KSPAddon.Startup.AllGameScenes, false)]```)

 A modification to allow using it without prefab (in ```public static UnityMainThreadDispatcher Instance()```)